Tips for Assignments and Exams

 Lectures, Tutorials and Taking it all in

-- Attend all your lectures even if the unit outline says they’re not compulsory.
-This is where the majority of the course content is covered.
+- Attend all your lectures even if the subject outline says they’re not compulsory.
+This is where the majority of the program content is covered.
 You’ll also get all the important information about expectations, assessments, due dates and exams.

 - Print out your lecture slides or outline to take to the lecture.
 That way you can focus on getting the important details of each point, rather than trying to write down everything the lecturer says.

 - Make sure you go to all your tutorials.
-This is where you’ll have a chance to explore the course content in more detail and ask questions.
+This is where you’ll have a chance to explore the program content in more detail and ask questions.
 If you miss a tutorial, it’s important to make the time to catch up later.
-Most units have a compulsory attendance component, so if you miss too many tutorials, it may affect your grade or ability to pass the unit.
+Most subjects have a compulsory attendance component, so if you miss too many tutorials, it may affect your grade or ability to pass the subject.

 - Participate fully in your tutorials.
 Don’t be shy or think your point of view is not important.
 Tutorials are about sharing ideas and discussing all the views on a subject.